Compare Palm Trimming Quotes Now

 Should I just trim the dead branches?

-It’s always a good idea to not only trim the dead branches, but also some of the live ones also.
+It’s always a good idea to not only trim the dead branches off a palm, but also some of the live ones also.
 By trimming some of the lower green ones while you are at it, you will keep you tree tidy for longer.
 Those lower green branches will soon die, so why not get in early?

 There is a general rule of thumb which says don’t trim palm tree above the horizon line.
 This means only trim branches that are below horizontal.
 This will result in a much nicer and healthier looking tree.
 You don’t want to end up with an oversize pineapple at the top of your palm trunk.